orhun/personal-blog/content/mongolia-trip.md

 </center>

-<small>⠀⠀And no, that's not a svastika.
+<small>⠀⠀And no, that's not a Swastika.
 It has another ⠀⠀religious meaning in Mongolia apparently!</small>

 Remember what I said about Karaoke here?
 Here are some places that I saw before we left the city center: